Time and the Rani: Production

 This story's working title was Strange Matter.
 The story was initially written for Colin Baker and the Sixth Doctor, with the opening scene, intended to be a depiction of the Judgement of Solomon, dropped to accommodate the regeneration.

 Cast notes

 Wanda Ventham and Donald Pickering previously appeared together in The Faceless Ones.
 Donald Pickering also appeared in The Keys of Marinus.
 Wanda Ventham also appeared in Image of the Fendahl.
-Due to Colin Baker being fired, the role of the sixth doctor was also played by Sylvestor McCoy.
+Due to Colin Baker refusing to reprise his role as the Sixth Doctor, Sylvester McCoy donned a wig for the regeneration effect.